-My brother-in-law made this dip over the holidays.
-It was for a party he was going to and we were only allowed a taste.
-Good thing as it was so good, I am sure we would have finished off the bowl.
+My brother-in-law made this caramelized onion dip recipe over the holidays.
+It was for a party he was going to so we were only allowed one taste.
+Good thing as it was so good, I am sure I would have finished the entire bowl.
 I have always been a lover of onion dip but this recipe for caramelized onion dip is sinfully delicious.

 1 tablespoon olive oil